Dray-Ashcroft/Prometheus/README.md

 ## ⚠️ Educational Disclaimer

-This simulator is designed for educational purposes.
-Anatomical models are simplified for visualization and conceptual learning and should not be considered medically or anatomically exact representations.
+Simplified anatomical models are provided for educational visualization and conceptual learning and should not be considered medically or anatomically exact representations.

 ---